ChunghaSung/intAbs/src/test/README.md

 All files need ``priority.info`` file which indicates priority information of each routine

 - test1~test6: small tests (self made)

 - blink1~blink3: modified version of Blink LED Demo from  http://processors.wiki.ti.com/index.php/MSP430_LaunchPad_LED_Timer.
 Based on original files I created own version of LED demo.

 - brake1~brake3: modified version of Brake benchmark programs from DATE15.

 - logger1~logger3: modified version of Logger benchmark from DATE15.

 - rcmain: I uploaded original file of rc_core from DATE15 paper.
 I modified the file to make interrupt routines with priority information as same as other files.

 - rgbled, usbkbd, usbmouse: these files are from kernel code.
 And, I uploaded original files.
 I modified these files to test by getting interrupt routines with priority information as same as other files.

-- ic2_pca_isa, i8xx_tco, sc1200wdt, wdt_pci: these files are from Markus' benchmark programs related with thread-modular abstract interpretation.
-I added priority information.
+- ic2_pca_isa, i8xx_tco, sc1200wdt, wdt_pci: These files are from https://github.com/markus-kusano/watts, and I added priority information on them.